 6 . . . when we were still powerless, Christ died for the ungodly.
 7 Very rarely will anyone die for a righteous person, though for a good person someone might possibly dare to die.
 8 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.

-Steve Trevor exemplifies for Diana the characteristic that is necessary for saviours when he gets into the big bad airplane with all that deadly gas.
+Steve Trevor exemplifies the quality necessary for heroes to possess.
+When he gets into the big bad airplane with all that deadly gas he knows it’s a one-way trip.
 He willingly dies in order to save all the residents of the city of London from Doctor Poison’s gas attack.

 The lesson is not lost on Dianna.
-Trevor’s death is resolves her crisis, and in that resolution we get our cinematic saviour.
+Trevor’s death resolves her crisis, and in that resolution, we get our cinematic saviour.
 She summarizes her journey from naïve warrior to wise saviour:

 I glimpsed the darkness that lives within their light.
 I learned that inside every one of them, there will always be both.
 The choice each must make for themselves – something no hero will ever defeat.
 I’ve touched the darkness that lives in between the light.
 Seen the worst of this world, and the best.
 Seen the terrible things men do to each other in the name of hatred, and the lengths they’ll go to for love.
 Now I know.
 Only love can save this world.

-To an audience that has been exposed to the Hollywood gospel for their entire life, this line comes as no surprise–true love is always the source of salvation.
+To an audience that has been exposed to the Hollywood gospel for their entire life, this line comes as no surprise–“true [romantic] love” is always the source of salvation.
 This is not just the case for romantic comedies, it’s true of almost every film of almost any genre.
 But this is not what is happening in this story.

 She’s not talking about Romantic love, but love of another kind–the love that is manifest in self-sacrifice.